 On 28 Oct.
-1839 in Grand Coteau, he married a neighbor, Magdeleine Burleigh (b.
-7 April 1815), the daughter of Robert Burleigh of North Carolina and Marie Therese Taylor (“Taleur” in local records).
+1839 in Grand Coteau, he married a neighbor, Magdeleine Burleigh (7 April 1815 – 3 March 1860), the daughter of Robert Burleigh of North Carolina and Marie Therese Taylor (“Taleur” in local records).
 Her name in French parish records is Marie Magdeleine but it’s unclear whether she went by French, English or other versions.

-Eventually, Justin became the farm manager for wealthy William Hardy (a fellow Marylander by birth), since he is recorded in that house in the 1860 census (although Justin had $3750 of his own real estate and 6 slaves).
-His wife Madeleine Burleigh Wills had died a few months before (3 March 1860), so his children are listed in the adjacent house with Theresia Wills as the ”planter” (without property) and oldest son Adelbart (aged 17) as “manager”.
-The identity of Theresa Wills (born in Maryland about 1809) is unclear — she is probably the widow of Justin’s brother Stanislaus.
+Eventually, Justin became the farm manager for wealthy William Hardy (a fellow Marylander by birth), since he is recorded at age 44 in that house in the 1860 census (although Justin had $3750 of his own real estate and was holding 6 enslaved persons).
+His wife Magdeleine Burleigh Wills had died a few months before, so his children are listed in the adjacent house with Theresia Wills as the ”planter” (without property) and Justin’s oldest son Adelbart (aged 17) as “manager”.
+The identity of Theresa Wills (born in Maryland about 1809) is unclear — she is probably the widow of Justin’s brother Stanislaus (she died 1861).

-No 1870 Census was found for Justin Wills, but his daughter Amanda was living in Grand Coteau at a teacher’s house that year.
+No record in the 1870 Census was found for Justin Wills, but his daughter Amanda was living in Grand Coteau at a teacher’s house that year.
 In 1880, the widower Justin Wills is listed as farmer; living with him was his sister Caroline Follain.

 Justin’s death on 13 Aug.
 1883 is recorded at the parish in Grand Coteau, where the many baptisms and deaths in his family are also recorded.